 The weekly layouts show the meat of what goes on during the month.
 It can be challenging to go back and manage all the information if you don’t know how to optimize the space.

 It’s the reason that I split my bullet journal weekly layout into detailed sections and summarized sections in the long run.

 Make sure that every Friday or Saturday to write down your summaries of the week so you can look back at them while you’re doing your monthly review.
 It saves you time, energy, and organizes your information.

 While I separate the build of the monthly and weekly layouts in the book, it’s important to remember that your weekly spreads are still built into the monthly layout as a whole.
 Each type of layout works with other layouts to form one cohesive planner that meets all needs.

 Please tell me about your weekly layouts in the comments!!!
 How do you set up your bullet journal weekly layout?
 Do you incorporate totally different elements?
-I’d love to learn more, and if you’d rather be private, please reach out to my Contact Me page!
+I’d love to learn more, so drop me a comment!

 Related Bullet Journal Setup Posts